jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resource-estimation.rst

 ------------------------

-Even if your class has 100 students, most of them will not be using the JupyterHub actively at an given moment.
+Even if your class has 100 students, most of them will not be using the JupyterHub actively at a single given moment.
 At 2am on a normal night, maybe you'll have 10 students using it.
 At 2am before a final, maybe you'll have 60 students using it.
 Maybe you'll have a lab session with all 100 of your students using it at the same time.